Kornitzer Capital Management Inc. KS Reduces Holdings in 3M (NYSE:MMM)

 3M Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Sunday, March 12th.
-Investors of record on Friday, February 17th were given a dividend of $1.50 per share.
-This represents a $6.00 dividend on an annualized basis and a dividend yield of 5.66%.
+The company also recently disclosed a quarterly dividend, which was paid on Sunday, March 12th.
+Shareholders of record on Friday, February 17th were issued a $1.50 dividend.
 The ex-dividend date of this dividend was Thursday, February 16th.
-This is an increase from 3M’s previous quarterly dividend of $1.49.
-3M’s dividend payout ratio is currently 59.11%.
+This represents a $6.00 dividend on an annualized basis and a yield of 5.66%.
+This is a positive change from 3M’s previous quarterly dividend of $1.49.
+3M’s payout ratio is currently 59.11%.

-Several analysts have commented on the stock.
-Morgan Stanley lowered their target price on shares of 3M from $110.00 to $103.00 and set an “underweight” rating for the company in a research note on Wednesday.
-Royal Bank of Canada boosted their price objective on shares of 3M from $143.00 to $148.00 and gave the company a “sector perform” rating in a research note on Thursday, March 30th.
-StockNews.com initiated coverage on shares of 3M in a research note on Thursday, March 16th.
-They set a “hold” rating for the company.
-Mizuho reduced their target price on shares of 3M from $130.00 to $120.00 and set a “neutral” rating on the stock in a report on Thursday, January 26th.
-Finally, UBS Group reduced their target price on shares of 3M from $124.00 to $115.00 in a report on Wednesday, January 25th.
-Two equities research analysts have rated the stock with a sell rating and ten have issued a hold rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $126.77.

 3M Co is a technology company, which manufactures industrial, safety, and consumer products.
 It operates through the following segments: Safety and Industrial, Transportation and Electronics, Health Care, Consumer, and Corporate and Unallocated.
 The Safety and Industrial segment consists of personal safety, industrial adhesives and tapes, abrasives, closure and masking systems, electrical markets, automotive aftermarket, and roofing granules.